Competitive Landscape Slide: Templates & Examples for Your Pitch Deck

 Common Mistakes to Avoid#

 These errors appear repeatedly in pitch deck reviews.
-Avoid them, and you'll stand out.

 Mistake 1: Claiming You Have No Competition#

-Why it fails: Investors interpret this as either poor market research or dishonesty.
-As OpenVC notes, "Contrary to what your instincts may tell you, a lack of competition is typically a bad sign.
+Every solution has competition, even if it's "doing nothing" or "using spreadsheets."
+Investors interpret this as either poor market research or dishonesty.
+As OpenVC notes, "A lack of competition is typically a bad sign.
 It either means you didn't do good enough research, or that the problem you're attempting to address doesn't truly exist."
+Always identify at least indirect competition or substitute solutions.

 Mistake 2: The Unrealistic Upper-Right Position#

-The fix: If using a 2x2 matrix, be honest about where competitors are strong.
+Positioning yourself alone in the best quadrant while competitors cluster in inferior positions.
+Every investor has seen this exact slide dozens of times.
+If using a 2x2 matrix, be honest about where competitors are strong.
 Show overlap where it exists.
 Your advantage can be positioning in an underserved quadrant, not the theoretically "best" one.

-Mistake 4: Missing Key Competitors#
+Mistake 3: Missing Key Competitors#

-The fix: "Triple check that you've got them all in your presentation and can speak to each competitor."
+Not including competitors the investor will definitely ask about signals you haven't done thorough research or are deliberately hiding information.
+"Triple check that you've got them all in your presentation and can speak to each competitor."
 Include direct competitors, major indirect competitors, and potential entrants investors might mention.

 Best Practices for Your Competition Slide#